chippr-robotics/chippr-agi/docs/_specs/03_Create_components.md

+---
+layout: default
+lang: en
-# 3. Creating the Components
+title: "3.
+Creating the Components"
+permalink: /walkthrough/create_components
+parent: walkThrough

-In this section, we will create two components for our entity.
-Let's assume we are creating an entity that represents a simple task with a title and a status.
+description: "In this section, we will create two components for our entity.
+Let's assume we are creating an entity that represents a simple task with a title and a status."
+---

 ## 3.1.
 TaskTitle Component